Linde India Ltd leads losers in 'A' group

-Sun Pharma Advanced Research Company Ltd, Sun Pharmaceuticals Industries Ltd, Sun TV Network Ltd and Bharti Airtel Ltd are among the other losers in the BSE's 'A' group today, 18 January 2019.
+Zee Entertainment Enterprises Ltd, Dish TV India Ltd, Graphite India Ltd and Himadri Speciality Chemical Ltd are among the other losers in the BSE's 'A' group today, 25 January 2019.

-Sun Pharma Advanced Research Company Ltd, Sun Pharmaceuticals Industries Ltd, Sun TV Network Ltd and Bharti Airtel Ltd are among the other losers in the BSE's 'A' group today, 18 January 2019.
+Zee Entertainment Enterprises Ltd, Dish TV India Ltd, Graphite India Ltd and Himadri Speciality Chemical Ltd are among the other losers in the BSE's 'A' group today, 25 January 2019.

-Linde India Ltd crashed 19.99% to Rs 613.6 at 14:48 IST.The stock was the biggest loser in the BSE's 'A' group.On the BSE, 1.86 lakh shares were traded on the counter so far as against the average daily volumes of 40388 shares in the past one month.
+Linde India Ltd lost 19.99% to Rs 569.65 at 14:48 IST.The stock was the biggest loser in the BSE's 'A' group.On the BSE, 1.95 lakh shares were traded on the counter so far as against the average daily volumes of 78865 shares in the past one month.

-Sun Pharma Advanced Research Company Ltd lost 12.56% to Rs 150.4.
-The stock was the second biggest loser in 'A' group.On the BSE, 8.89 lakh shares were traded on the counter so far as against the average daily volumes of 74044 shares in the past one month.
+Zee Entertainment Enterprises Ltd tumbled 18.45% to Rs 354.
+The stock was the second biggest loser in 'A' group.On the BSE, 37.99 lakh shares were traded on the counter so far as against the average daily volumes of 2.11 lakh shares in the past one month.

-Sun Pharmaceuticals Industries Ltd tumbled 9.58% to Rs 386.25.
-The stock was the third biggest loser in 'A' group.On the BSE, 53.27 lakh shares were traded on the counter so far as against the average daily volumes of 5.81 lakh shares in the past one month.
+Dish TV India Ltd crashed 17.41% to Rs 27.75.
+The stock was the third biggest loser in 'A' group.On the BSE, 124.65 lakh shares were traded on the counter so far as against the average daily volumes of 8.3 lakh shares in the past one month.

-Sun TV Network Ltd slipped 8.12% to Rs 520.
-The stock was the fourth biggest loser in 'A' group.On the BSE, 2.95 lakh shares were traded on the counter so far as against the average daily volumes of 66511 shares in the past one month.
+Graphite India Ltd corrected 10.67% to Rs 558.
+The stock was the fourth biggest loser in 'A' group.On the BSE, 7.37 lakh shares were traded on the counter so far as against the average daily volumes of 1.46 lakh shares in the past one month.

-Bharti Airtel Ltd fell 6.35% to Rs 311.2.
-The stock was the fifth biggest loser in 'A' group.On the BSE, 6.28 lakh shares were traded on the counter so far as against the average daily volumes of 9.87 lakh shares in the past one month.
+Himadri Speciality Chemical Ltd shed 10.53% to Rs 117.3.
+The stock was the fifth biggest loser in 'A' group.On the BSE, 5.45 lakh shares were traded on the counter so far as against the average daily volumes of 36926 shares in the past one month.

 Powered by Capital Market - Live News